The Chartered Institute of Legal Executives

 All CILEx members are independently regulated and must adhere to a code of conduct.
-Like solicitors, they are required to continue training throughout their careers in order to keep abreast of the latest developments in the law.
+They are required to continue training throughout their careers in order to keep abreast of the latest developments in the law.

 Where chartered legal executives work

-Chartered legal executives are found in over 60% of The Lawyer's list of top 200 UK law firms, but it is not just legal firms that employ them.
-Such lawyers fill key legal roles in a wide variety of government bodies, local authorities and business organisations, including The Co-op, Caterpillar, HSBC Insurance, Disney Corporation, the Ministry of Defence, the NHS, county councils, and charities such as the RSPCA and The Peabody Trust.
+Chartered legal executives are found in over 60% of The Lawyer’s list of top 200 UK law firms, but it is not just legal firms that employ them.
+Such lawyers fill key legal roles in a wide variety of government bodies, local authorities, charities and business organisations, including Caterpillar, HSBC, Admiral Insurance, Disney Corporation, UK Border Agency, Ministry of Defence, Crown Prosecution Service, NHS, county councils, RSPCA and The Peabody Trust.

 The quality of chartered legal executives as specialist lawyers is increasingly being recognised.
-CILEx has applied for the right to grant its members additional independent rights to conduct civil litigation and provide probate services (currently such rights have to be exercised under the supervision of a solicitor), as well as independent rights to conduct conveyancing and conduct criminal litigation.
+In 2015 CILEx will be able to grant its members additional rights to conduct litigation in civil, criminal and family matters, and provide probate and conveyancing services, as well as immigration advice, independently of solicitors.

-Combined, these will essentially give chartered legal executives all the rights they need to practise on their own.
-Although they are not currently permitted to provide 'reserved services' without being in partnership with a solicitor or under his or her supervision, chartered legal executive lawyers can already run their own businesses offering unreserved services.
+Combined, these will essentially give chartered legal executives all the rights they need to practise on their own without being in partnership with a solicitor or under supervision.

 If you are looking for an affordable and flexible career in law, CILEx is worth serious consideration.